 Try to be different.
 Trade marketing tools need to be functional, but they can also be quirky.

 Remember that the quality of your product isn't always your most important priority.
 Just as you do with consumer marketing, your trade marketing campaigns need to be memorable.

-There’s a lack of knowledge about the strategic role it should play within a company.
+There’s a real lack of knowledge about the strategic role trade marketing should play within a company.